gimli-org/gimli/doc/tutorials/inversion/README.txt

 Inversion
 ---------

-Simple one dimensional inversions with increasing complexity.
+Simple (0D or 1D) inversions with increasing complexity.